autistic-symposium/mev-toolkit/MEV_strategies/sandwich/README.md

 <br>

-* sandwiching occurs when a searcher identifies a profitable trade in the mempool that will cause an impact on the price of an asset.
+* **sandwich attacks** occurs when a searcher identifies a profitable trade in the mempool that will cause an impact on the price of an asset.

 * a searcher buys or sells a calculated amount directly before the large trade is executed and then immediately exits their position after the large order has taken place, banking a profit.